Photo: run.com.tr

 Understanding the urban scale and diversity of the region

 To understand the diversity of these urban centers, it helps to look at the population gaps.
-Belgrade stands alone as a PPLC candidate with a population of 1,273,651, creating a stark contrast with other major hubs.
+Belgrade stands alone with a population of 1,273,651, creating a stark contrast with other major hubs.
 For instance, Niš and Novi Sad follow as significant centers with populations of 250,000 and 215,400 respectively.
 This hierarchy shapes how you experience the country, moving from the dense, fast-paced capital to the more relaxed rhythms of regional centers.